Craig Rocastle: Club career

 In June 2007, he signed a two-year deal to join Port Vale.
-He was not a first team favourite in 2007–08, but did manage 21 starts and a goal against Cheltenham Town at Vale Park.
+He was not a first-team favourite in 2007–08, but did manage 21 starts and a goal against Cheltenham Town at Vale Park.
 He spent two weeks in January on loan with League One rivals Gillingham, playing two games for the "Gills".
 After talks with manager Lee Sinnott, his contract was terminated by mutual consent in April 2008.

 Rocastle had a trial with Hibernian in May 2008, having impressed on loan there previously, but manager Mixu Paatelainen did not offer him a contract.
 Rocastle instead joined Thrasyvoulos Filis in the Superleague Greece.
-He made thirteen appearances for the club in 2008–09, though they finished bottom with a mere 14 points from 30 games and were relegated to the Football League.
+He made 13 appearances for the club in 2008–09.
+However, they finished bottom with a mere 14 points from 30 games and were relegated to the Football League.

 Rocastle then joined Crewe Alexandra for a trial, but he failed to win a contract after playing 45 minutes in a pre-season friendly with Nantwich Town.
-He played for Aberdeen as a trialist in the Dean Windass testimonial match against Hull City, however he was not offered a contract by the club.
+He played for Aberdeen as a trialist in the Dean Windass testimonial match against Hull City, however, he was not offered a contract by the club.
 In August 2009, he signed for Welling United, but left almost immediately after two Conference South appearances and joined Dover Athletic on a non-contract basis.
 He made his debut for Dover as a substitute in an 8–0 win over East Preston in the FA Cup.
-However, his stay at the Kent club was short, and in October 2009 he joined Forest Green Rovers on a non-contract basis.
+However, his stay at the Kent club was short, and in October 2009, he joined Forest Green Rovers on a non-contract basis.
 Rocastle impressed on his Forest Green debut, winning the man of the match award in Rovers 1–1 draw with Eastbourne Borough.
-He went on to make 15 appearances in the Conference National for Forest Green, before interest was shown in him by Swedish and American clubs.
+He went on to make 15 appearances in the Conference National for Forest Green before interest was shown in him by Swedish and American clubs.

 Following a short trial in March 2010, Rocastle departed Forest Green to sign for Kansas City Wizards in Major League Soccer.
-He played 12 matches in 2010, however he was waived by Kansas City head coach Peter Vermes following the 2011 season on 23 November 2011.
+He played 12 matches in 2010, however, he was waived by Kansas City head coach Peter Vermes following the 2011 season on 23 November 2011.
 Six weeks later, on 4 January 2012, Rocastle signed with the Missouri Comets of the Major Indoor Soccer League.
 Ten days later he returned to Thrasyvoulos.